 There are genuine security threats associated with using VoIP phone systems, but as Jon points out, those risks are pretty much the same as the risks you run simply being online.

 “In the first instance, it is always recommended to change default passwords on all internet-connected devices to secure your office network,” he said.
-“Credible providers will use network security measures: encryption, authentication, authorisation and firewalls.
-MyNetFone has gone further than most by investing in technology that helps detect threats in real time.”
+“Credible providers will use network security measures: encryption, authentication, authorization, and firewalls.
+MyNetFone has gone further than most by investing in technology that helps detect threats in real-time.”